This self-flying helicopter startup promises rides that are as cheap as an Uber

 Skyryse has plenty of competition pursuing the air taxi market, and it’s far from first to the game.
 But Groden thinks Skyryse can ultimately win by choosing its technological battles.
 Instead of trying to build a flying car from scratch, it’s developing futuristic autonomous technology to fly the gas-powered helicopters of today.

 The biggest player currently is Blade, which has been providing app-based charter booking of traditional helicopters in the U.S. since 2014.
 It now also offers per-seat pricing on shared shuttle flights to and from airports.
 Flights take off and land at all three major New York City airports, from 7 a.m. to 8 p.m., roughly twice per hour, Monday through Friday (plus some Sunday flights), for $195 each way.
-Blade, which counts Airbus as a major backer, recently expanded its shuttle services to LA.
+Blade, which counts Airbus as a major backer, recently expanded its shuttle services to L.A.
 Up the coast, Blade also operates in the Bay Area.
 So does Airbus’s own subsidiary, Voom—which offers shuttles between airports for around $250.

 Global rideshare behemoth Uber dipped into the helicopter business in June with a $200 New York City airport shuttle service.
 That’s just the first step in Uber’s grand plan, called Elevate, to one day fill urban skies with morphing electric planes that transform to helicopter mode for pinpoint vertical take-off and landing (VTOL).
-Aerospace giants including Boeing and Embraer are developing these futuristic VTOL craft for Uber’s network—which it plans to launch in three cities, including LA, starting in 2023.
+Aerospace giants including Boeing and Embraer are developing these futuristic VTOL craft for Uber’s network—which it plans to launch in three cities, including L.A., starting in 2023.
 (Separate from Uber, Airbus is also working on autonomous electric VTOL craft.)

 Groden says he expects electric aircraft to eventually take over.
 They have the potential to be even quieter and cheaper to run.
 And they should be much greener than today’s gas guzzlers.
 He just isn’t waiting on the new vehicles before starting his business.
 “We’re using hardware that’s already been [FAA] certified,” says Groden.
 “Everything we’re doing is as pragmatic and purpose-designed, and engineered with well-understood requirements as it possibly can be.”

-Skyryse did toy with launching regular piloted services, in a test program that shuttled about 1,000 passengers on 34-mile trips between John Wayne Airport in Orange County and downtown LA—a 14-minute flight that could take one to two hours in heavy traffic.
+Skyryse did toy with launching regular piloted services, in a test program that shuttled about 1,000 passengers on 34-mile trips between John Wayne Airport in Orange County and downtown L.A.—a 14-minute flight that could take one to two hours in heavy traffic.
 The price, including car service to and from the helipads, was $149.

 Though that beats the competition, it was still far from affordable for average people; and Skyryse discontinued the program.
 “We ultimately saw that getting our automation technology to market sooner was the better and faster and more responsible approach to the ultimate goal of mass urban flight adoption,” says Groden.